wp-plugins/custom-field-images/readme.txt

 == Frequently Asked Questions ==

+= Why are the images displayed two times? =
+Probably because you used the template tag and forgot to uncheck the content, excerpt or feed checkboxes from the Settings page.

 = Why aren't my images aligning properly? =

 This is due to your theme's CSS.
 Check if you have something like this in style.css: